- National Statistic: Yes

 Accuracy – Long-Term International Migration

-Estimates of international migration are obtained from the International Passenger Survey (IPS) and are therefore subject to sampling and other types of error.
+Until mid-2020, estimates of international migration are obtained from the International Passenger Survey (IPS) and are therefore subject to sampling and other types of error.
 National figures have relatively small levels of uncertainty but at local levels the sample counts in the IPS are small and it is necessary to combine data across years and distribute figures using other administrative data sources.
-Further information about estimating international immigration at the local level is available in the Mid-year population estimates methodology guide.
+Further information about estimating international immigration at the local level is available in the mid-2020 population estimates methods guide.
+Information on the methods to produce international migration estimates for mid-2021 are given in the mid-2021 methods guide.

 Further information on estimates of international migration is available and a detailed description of the quality associated with international migration estimates for national, UK constituent country and the regions of England is provided in the Quality and Methodology Information for Long-Term International Migration.